angus-gair/MackieQuiz/docs/database/README.md

 The Business Knowledge Enhancement Platform uses PostgreSQL as its relational database system.
 The database schema is managed through Drizzle ORM, which provides type-safe schema definitions and query builders.

+## Visual Database Schema

+To help visualize the database structure, we've created CSV files that can be imported into Lucid Chart:

+1. [Database Schema Overview](./lucidchart_database_schema.csv) - Basic entity-relationship diagram showing database tables and their relationships
+2. [Detailed Database Schema](./lucidchart_detailed_schema.csv) - Comprehensive schema with table columns, data types, and constraints

+### Importing Into Lucid Chart

+To create professional database diagrams:

+1. Log in to your Lucid Chart account
+2. Create a new Entity Relationship Diagram
+3. Click on "File" > "Import" > "Import from CSV"
+4. Select one of the CSV files above
+5. Configure the diagram settings as needed
+6. Click "Import"

+This will generate an interactive diagram that can be customized further within Lucid Chart.

 ## Schema Structure

 The database schema is defined in `shared/schema.ts` and includes the following key tables: